USEPA/AMET/docs/AMET_Install_Guide_v13.md

 Tier 1 software are used by the AMET Tier 2 and Tier 3 components and must be present on a Linux system to run AMET.
 Confirm that all of the Tier 1 software are installed on your system before proceeding with the AMET installation.
 Refer to the documentation for each package for instructions on how to download and install the software.

-The versions of these packages that were used by the CMAS Center in their installation and testing are included in parentheses:
+The versions of these packages that were used by the CMAS Center in their installation and testing are included in parentheses.
+In almost all cases these are already on User's Unix system and any contemporary versions will work.

 * **gzip** (1.3.9)